stephanelatil/P-Sharp-Lang/README.md

 P# is the brainchild of a software developer who understand the nuances of both Python and C#.
 It combines the readability and ease of use of Python with C#'s performance and type system.
 This unique blend allows developers to write code that is both elegant and efficient, whether they're working on complex applications or quick scripting tasks.

+**Note** that many features and some syntax quirks may change over time as this is still in early development.

+Notably the parser will be reworked from a Yacc parser to a custom parser to handle syntaxis sugar and reduction prioritization more robustly.

 ## Key Features

 ### Static Typing